teofilobd/UnityVoxelStudy/README.md

 When I started to think about the project, I decided to implement a raymarching algorithm for rendering for two reasons: First, because I like playing with raymarching and, second, because I had done it before.
 However, this choice was a bad take.
 A naive raymarching algorithm is pretty bad for rendering thousands of entities (in our case voxels) without any spatial partitioning technique to support fast querying of voxels.
 I thought about ways of improving the renderer, but it was too late to implement them.
 Some of those ideas were:
 - Like I said, implementing a spatial partitioning technique for fast querying of voxels in the compute shader (e.g kD-Tree?, Bounding Volume Hierarchy?).
-- Implementing a tile-based approach, such as those seen in a tile-based GPUs.
+- Implementing a tile-based approach, such as those seen in tile-based GPUs.
 I would add another kernel to the compute shader that would divide the render target into tiles, and then add each voxel to its corresponding tile.
 In the main kernel, only voxels belonging to a given tile would be evaluated at time.

 In the end, If I still had time I would actually implement another renderer based on the default URP renderer and use `DrawMeshInstancedIndirect` to draw all the voxels with GPU instancing.